mluukkai/webdevelopment-rails/week1.md

 >
 > We save our course application in the Github repository.
 >
-> Create a git repository for your application directory (that is, for you created with the command new) by executing the command <code>git init</code> in the directory.
+> The command _rails new_ should by default have created a git repository out the new application directory.
+If not, go to the newly created directory and run <code>git init</code>.
 >
 > Create a repository in Github for the application and join it with the repository of your application directory as remote repository.
 >
-> You find git and Github guidelines at https://github.com/mluukkai/WebPalvelinohjelmointi2014/wiki/versionhallinta
+> You find (Finnish) git and Github guidelines at https://tkt-lapio.github.io/ and https://ohjelmistotekniikka-hy.github.io/python/viikko1
 >
 > At the end of this document you find guidelines to make the final submission